Utah State Board of Regents/Role Of

 Prior to March 1

 When the position of the chair is to be filled by a member of the department faculty, the dean shall conduct a written survey of the faculty on the slate of candidates.
 This survey should ask for either "yea" or "nay" on the acceptability of each candidate and should not be a vote between candidates.
+In the event that there is only one nominee for chair, the "yea" or "nay" survey is still required.
 The dean shall report the names of any candidates receiving two-thirds majority support.
 The slate of those candidates receiving two-thirds majority support will then become the recommendation of the faculty to the dean for the position of chair.
 In the event no individual receives two-thirds majority support of all the faculty, the recommendation of the faculty to the dean shall be the candidate or candidates having at least simple majority support of the faculty.
 If there are no candidates with simple majority support, the dean will so advise the faculty and conduct another written survey of the faculty.
 The top two candidates from the previous survey will make up the slate for the second survey.
 The candidate receiving the most faculty support on the second survey will be the faculty recommendation to the dean.

 If the position of the chair is to be filled by a person not presently a member of the faculty, a search shall be conducted in accordance with appropriate institutional hiring practices.
 When a majority of all faculty agree on a candidate from the outside to be chair, the faculty shall recommend that candidate to the dean for consideration.